-3.1.1 Equipment
+3.1 Equipment

-There are commercial RF receivers available that can be used to demonstrate the eavesdropping attack.
-We used the R-1250 Wide Range Receiver and the R-1150-10A Portable Antenna Kit, both manufactured by Dynamic Sciences.
+There are commerical RF receivers available that can be used to demonstrate the eavesdropping attack.
+I used the R-1250 Wide Range Receiver and the R-1150-10A Portable Antenna Kit, both manufactured by Dynamic Sciences.
 The R-1250 is a superheterodyne receiver operating from 100 Hz to 1 GHz with 21 selectable bandwidths, increasing in steps of 1-2-5 from 50 Hz to 200 MHz, centered around 200 kHz or 30 MHz IF frequencies.
 The receiver allows the user to adjust the RF and pre-detection gain over 50 dB and 30 dB respectively.
 The user can then choose whether to use the AM, FM or IF output available.
-Detailed information about the R-1250 receiver, including calibration data for the specific receiver used in the attack, can be found in [19, pp 23-33].
+Detailed information about the R-1250 receiver, including calibration data for the specific receiver used in the attack, can be found in [20, pp 23-33].
 The antenna kit includes a set of H-field ferrite core antennas for field-strength measurements in the 100 Hz to 30 MHz range.
 Looking at the H-field is of particular interest when taking into account the dominance of the H-field in the near-field of loop antennas.
-The receiver is shown in Figure 4(a) and the antenna can be seen in Figure 4(b).